CBergane/mildew-detector/README.md

 ### Page 2: Project Usage
 * A Page describing the usage of the project.
-* Steb by steb guide on how to use the diferent pages
+* Step-by-step guide on how to use the different pages.

 ### Page 3: Cherry leaf visualiser
 * It will answer business requirement 1